nlaha/DisPresence/README.md

 ## How to use

-1. Run `/set-channel` in the channel you want the bot to use

-2. Run `/enable` to enable the scheduler, it will download events from presence every Sunday at 5pm, it will post events starting in the next 7 days.
+1. Run `/enable` **in the channel you would like events to be posted in** to enable the scheduler, it will download events from presence every Sunday at 10 AM PST, and it will post events starting in the next 7 days.
+The number of events it posts is limited to 25.
+Religious and greek life events are filtered out to prevent spam.

-3. ???

-4. Profit

 You can also run the `/fetch` command to manually fetch all events occurring in the next 7 days and post them.
 Note, with this method you might run into some duplicate events the next time the scheduler is run.